 Legal contracts aren’t for the faint of heart.
 Unless you’re a lawyer, you probably don’t feel confident creating an agreement that would hold up in court.
 Yet if you’re a small business owner, you probably don’t have the budget to hire a lawyer every time you need help with a legal matter, like when you need to draw up a nondisclosure agreement.

 If you’re not even sure what this common legal instrument is or what it’s used for, don’t worry.
 It’s a common question: What is the purpose of a nondisclosure agreement?
 Let’s clear that up.
-A nondisclosure agreement, or NDA, is a legally binding contract that aims to keep participating parties from disclosing confidential or sensitive information to anyone else.
+A nondisclosure agreement, or NDA, is a legally binding contract that aims to keep the person receiving the other’s confidential or sensitive information from sharing it with anyone else.

 In this guide, you’ll learn a lot more about NDAs, including why and when to use them and which type is best in a given scenario.
 (Yes, there are different types of NDAs!)
 Check out the chapter synopsis below to get a sneak peek, then keep scrolling for insights on how to protect your organization’s confidential information.

-- Chapter 2: Why and when to use an NDA.
+- Why and when to use an NDA.
 Gain greater insight into why you should use an NDA in business.
 Plus, learn about common use cases where employing an NDA makes sense.

-- Chapter 3: Elements to include in an NDA.
+- Elements to include in an NDA.
 What are the must-have elements to ensure your NDA is the information protection tool it’s intended to be?
 Find out in this chapter.

-- Chapter 4: Types of NDAs.
-There are three types of NDAs.
-In this chapter, you get the rundown on each and learn how they differ.
+- Types of NDAs.
+There are different types of NDAs.
+In this chapter, you get the rundown on a few and learn how they differ.

 Remember to bookmark this guide for later reference.